 Dressler syndrome is more likely to recur if there is a previous history of the syndrome.
 It seems more likely to occur after a large infarct.

 The etiology is not well understood.
-Several possible suggested mechanisms are including local inflammation, autoimmune response and latent viruses.
-There is a consensus that Dressler syndrome is most likely immune mediated.
+Several possible suggested mechanisms include local inflammation, autoimmune response and latent viruses.
+There is a consensus that Dressler syndrome is most likely immune-mediated.